 Shooting and Field Sports....
 This is the camp's center for fitness development.
 Activities are inter-troop, patrol and individually centered.
 Our basketball court is a real hit.
-Rifle and shotgun shooting are always popular activities.
+Rifle shooting, shotgun shooting and archery are always popular activities.
 Muzzle loading rifle shooting is a great part of the Shawtown Wilderness Trek for older Scouts.